lalitha-namburi-by/dcrotestcases/ReadMe.txt

 1.	consolidate the all 8 files results
 2.	handle the case where baselines are not present
-3.	add columns in reporting for each file
-4.	add link to folder in report
-5.	make a configuration parameter to run few testcases
+3.	make a configuration parameter to run few testcases
 6. Move towards postgres(database) and text files as baselines
 7. Asynhchronus request calls
 8. Add PSR datasets once we freeze it(Performance)